Simple ways to make a charcuterie board for any occasion!

 One of my favorite add on for smaller gatherings is cucumber with cream cheese and smoked salmon on top.

 Prosciutto is a big hit when it comes to meats.
 The cheese that usually gets the best response from the boards I make is Havarti and goat cheese.

 Spreads are nice for guests to put on bread or crackers.
 Blue cheese is a hit or miss and jalapeños add a spicy touch!

 Easy pool time snack – This one was simple and for just the three of us!
 We all enjoy snacking so at least this way it can be healthy.

-There’s even a fun way to enjoy s’mores!
-This board was made for a fun family s’mores night.
-All of your chocolate - candy favorites can be added to a board with a mixture of fruit, and marshmallows!
+There’s even a fun way to enjoy a s’mores creative board!
+Even though it is technically not charcuterie, it is a great way to add a variety to s’mores night.
+All of your chocolate – candy favorites can be added to a board with a mixture of fruit, and marshmallows!

 The best part about charcuterie boards is they can be as creative or as simple as you’d like!
 The secret is to try to keep a variety so everyone can find something to taste, and have fun making them!

 Tag me in your favorite creative boards you make!
 I would love to see them!